 The personal project encourages students to practise and strengthen their approaches to learning (ATL) skills, to consolidate prior and subject-specific learning, and to develop an area of personal interest.
 The personal project provides an excellent opportunity for students to produce a truly personal and oftencreative product/outcome and to demonstrate a consolidation of their learning in the MYP.

 MYP projects prepare students for further education projects and presentations, such as those in the DP.
 There are strong links between the MYP projects and subject-specific assessments in the DP, such as the global politics engagement activity, through the nature of the task and the presentation style of the report;however, MYP projects relate most directly to the cores of the DP.

 This is one area of learning where we as a school have been performing well above the global average, this year exceeding it by over 2 points!

 Click here to view our student Hannah Xu’s TEDx Youth Event personal project.

 The main goal of MYP is to support and encourage student hollistic learning.
 Assessment is based on the four criteria of Knowledge and Understanding, Investigating, Communicating, and Thinking Critically.

 Work throughout the term in all four areas is assessed through feedback to the students.
 Students have multiple opportunities to demonstrate their abilities rather than via one big exam.

-BWYA has introduced IBO eAssessment for Grade 10 and we have been recognised as an IBO eAssessment Leading School.
+BWYA has introduced IB eAssessment for Grade 10 and we have been recognised as an IB eAssessment Leading School.

 To apply for our IB Programme, contact us directly or apply online